sarahsamdo/sarahsamdo.github.io/_posts/2020-09-02-activity-post.md

 ---
-title: "What is Data?"
-Hands-on Activity
+title: "What is Data" Hands-on Activity
 layout: post
 ---
 Post